Dermatologists Detect Melanoma Earlier

 Skin cancer is the most common form of cancer in the United States, with more than 1 million individuals diagnosed each year.
 Skin cancer is often divided into two broad categories: melanoma and non-melanoma.
 Melanoma is less common than non-melanoma skin cancer but tends to be much more aggressive.
 Of the more than 1 million new diagnoses of skin cancer each year, roughly 68,000 involve melanoma.
 More than 8,000 people die of melanoma each year in the United States.
 What makes melanoma so dangerous is that it is more likely than other types of skin cancer to spread (metastasize) to other parts of the body.

 Survival from melanoma varies by the thickness of the cancer, with thinner melanomas having a better prognosis.
 This suggests that early detection of melanoma is important.

-Researchers from the U.S. recently analyzed data involving 2,020 individuals on Medicare who had been diagnosed with melanoma between 1991 and 1996.
+Researchers from the U.S. analyzed data involving 2,020 individuals on Medicare who had been diagnosed with melanoma over a 5 year period.
 The researchers retrieved data from the files of the Centers for Medicare and Medicaid Services and the National Cancer Institute’s Surveillance, Epidemiology, and End Results program database.